cnp3/ebook/exercises/sockets.rst

 Receiving data from a peer using a socket
 -----------------------------------------

-Operating systems allow to assign an address to a socket using the ``bind`` system call.
+Operating systems allow assigning an address to a socket using the ``bind`` system call.
 This is useful when you want to receive messages from another program to which you announced your socket address.
 Once the address is assigned to the socket, the program can receive data from others using system calls such as ``recv`` and ``read``.
 Note that we can use the ``read`` system call as the operating system provides a socket as a file descriptor.

 The following program binds its socket to a given socket address and then waits for receiving new bytes, using the already created socket ``sock``.